 Snap

 Developers can resize their app so that it can be snapped to the edge of the screen, remaining visible while another app is being used.
-Windows tells the app what state it is in, and the app responds appropriately.
+Windows tells the app what state it’s in, and the app responds appropriately.

 Splash screens